Zeyad-Sayed-70/TaskJet/README.md

 # Task Management App ( 🚀TaskJet )

-a task management application that allows users to organize and track their tasks.
+A task management application that allows users to organize and track their tasks.

 ## Getting Started

 To get started using this app locally, follow these steps:

-First, Clone the repository
+First, clone the repository:

 ```bash
 git clone https://github.com/Zeyad-Sayed-70/TaskJet-Client
 ```

-Second, Install the dependencies
+Second, install the dependencies:

 ```bash
 npm install